-Think Your Enterprise Data is Safe in a Public Cloud?
-Consider Your Personal Shopping Experience
+Is Your Enterprise Data Safe in a Public Cloud?
+Consider Your Personal Shopping Experience.

 A great debate has emerged over security within public versus private cloud environments.
 Much of the information available is a high-level breakdown such as “things you should know” or a focus on compliance, be it Sarbox, HIPAA or FIPS.
 The reality is much murkier – and far more likely to cause information leak – but less talked about.
 There’s usually not much of a debate, even among public cloud supporters, that security is better in a private cloud.
 They point to the risk-reward payoff, i.e., public cloud being cheaper, as the main argument.

 For enterprise applications, I am a private cloud proponent – and it’s not because that is what we have with Concerto Cloud Services.
 It’s because we spent months thoroughly researching customer needs and security requirements and came to the conclusion that the Amazons (and other public cloud providers) of the world simply do not protect your sensitive data.
 Period.